sthzg/generator-subgenext/README.md

 [![devDependency Status](https://david-dm.org/sthzg/generator-subgenext/dev-status.svg)](https://david-dm.org/sthzg/generator-subgenext#info=devDependencies)
 [![Coverage Status](https://coveralls.io/repos/github/sthzg/generator-subgenext/badge.svg?branch=develop)](https://coveralls.io/github/sthzg/generator-subgenext?branch=develop)

 It is often desirable to add custom sub generators (subgens) to an existing generator.
-Currently, you have the option to compose your own generator with others, but stacking generators on top of each other doesn't allow for modularity under one namespace (unless I failed to realize an important concept about it).
+Currently, you have the option to compose your own generator with others, but stacking generators on top of each other doesn't allow for modularity under one namespace.

+### Feature vs. Implementation

-> Feature and implementation can be seen as two independent aspects.
+Feature and implementation can be seen as two independent aspects.
 Maybe the proposed feature in general is useful but the implementation is poor or, less likely, the other way around ;)

-- Wiki: [The Fully Integrated Happy Path](https://github.com/sthzg/generator-subgenext/wiki/The-Fully-Integrated-Happy-Path) probably describes the cleanest way
+We put a writeup of three approaches to achieve the goal to the [Wiki Home](https://github.com/sthzg/generator-subgenext/wiki), and [The Fully Integrated Happy Path](https://github.com/sthzg/generator-subgenext/wiki/The-Fully-Integrated-Happy-Path) describes what probably would be the nicest way to go.

+However, since we wanted to showcase this idea with a proof-of-concept that works without anyone (users or gen-authors) to change anything, we start by implementing it in a way that doesn't require changes to Yo core repositories or existing generators.

+**The rest of the readme deals w/ describing the current approach, [https://github.com/sthzg/generator-subgenext/wiki/How-to-Setup-a-Manual-Playground](https://github.com/sthzg/generator-subgenext/wiki/How-to-Setup-a-Manual-Playground) shows how to setup the status quo on your local machine.**

+### Motivation

 **Modularity**